JCqsW97/portfolio-3d/README.md

 1h to update work experience section about 40 mins dealing with experiences section
-1h45 spent working on work experiences, skills, about section
+1h45 spent working on work experiences, skills, about section 1h20 working on adding pages, make it work with sections across pages